-Lack of identifying copyright information on the work, by itself, cannot support an assertion or finding of a "qualifying search."
+Lack of identifying copyright information on the work, by itself, would not have supported an assertion or finding of a "qualifying search."
 H.R.
-5889 provides that a search is qualifying if the infringer undertakes a "diligent effort" to locate the owner of the infringed copyright.33 For a court to determine whether a search is diligent, the following considerations are required:
+5889 provided that a search is qualifying if the infringer undertakes a "diligent effort" to locate the owner of the infringed copyright.
+For a court to determine whether a search is diligent, the following considerations would have been required by the bill:

-- Whether the infringer took reasonable and appropriate actions in performing the search, including whether the infringer took actions based on facts uncovered by the search itself; - Whether the infringer used "best practices" that are maintained by the Register of Copyrights; and - Whether the infringer performed the search prior to using the work and at a time that was "reasonably proximate" to the start of the infringement.
+- Whether the infringer took reasonable and appropriate actions in performing the search, including whether the infringer took actions based on facts uncovered by the search itself: - Whether the infringer used "best practices" that are maintained by the Register of Copyrights; and - Whether the infringer performed the search prior to using the work and at a time that was "reasonably proximate" to the start of the infringement.

-Copyright Office Assistance.
+Copyright Office Assistance

 The Copyright Office currently provides some assistance in searching its records.
-It will conduct a search of its records for a fee.34 And, it publishes general background information on conducting copyright searches.35
+It will conduct a search of its records for a fee.
+And, it publishes general background information on conducting copyright searches.

 H.R.
-5889 significantly expands the scope of guidance that the Copyright Office must make available to the public to educate and assist in researching copyright ownership.
-Specifically, it is directed to maintain and provide to the public (including through the Internet) current statements of best practices for conducting and documenting searches for the owner of the infringed copyright.
-Such statements of best practices shall be updated from time to time to consider the wide array of materials and standards that may be relevant to a qualifying search, including the following:
+5889 would have significantly expanded the scope of guidance that the Copyright Office must make available to the public to educate and assist in researching copyright ownership.
+Specifically, it would have been required to maintain and provide to the public (including through the Internet) current statements of best practices for conducting and documenting searches for the owner of the infringed copyright.
+Such statements of best practices were to be updated from